Bifrost (BFC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bifrost Historical Price

-According to the latest data gathered on Bifrost live price page, the current price of Bifrost is 0.02714794USD.
-The circulating supply of Bifrost(BFC) is 1.39B BFC , giving it a market capitalization of $37.75M.
+According to the latest data gathered on Bifrost live price page, the current price of Bifrost is 0.02762554USD.
+The circulating supply of Bifrost(BFC) is 1.39B BFC , giving it a market capitalization of $38.43M.

 How Does Bifrost (BFC) Price Prediction Module Work?